okjuan/virtual.book/reviews/_posts/2022-08-06-barbarian.md

 layout: post
 title: Barbarian (2022)
 permalink: /barbarian
-tags: movies writing story-telling
+tags: reviews movies writing story-telling
-category: reviews

 ---

 A twisting plot with topical themes woven in elegantly.
 My main complaint is that they get the characters to tell you things that the story itself explains well enough.